tlaanemaa/cillers-sos-anonymization/README.md

 - The project uses TypeScript throughout for better type safety
 - The mock AI module (`ai/mock.ts`) lets you develop without setting up Ollama
 - Use the sample files in `/resources` for testing changes
+- Run `npm run build` to test your changes